Suspended Driving/Traffic Offenses

 The courts cannot convict you of driving while suspended unless they can prove the following three things: (1) you were operating your motor vehicle on a highway, surface street, or other “trafficway” within the state of Pennsylvania; (2) you have an unrestored suspended or revoked license, and (3) you received an actual notice that your license was suspended or revoked.
 This last requirement often makes it difficult for the government to prove a driving while suspended case.
 Proof that they mailed the notice to you is not enough to show that you knew, and since you don’t have to get on the stand and give testimony, the prosecutor will have difficulty providing evidence to say you did.

-If you are charged with driving under suspension, and never knew your license was suspended, call Pittsburgh Defense Attorney Sean Logue at (412) 389-0805 or 1-844-PITT-DUI.
+If you are charged with driving while suspended, and never knew your license was suspended, call Pittsburgh Attorney Sean Logue at (412) 389-0805 or 1-844-PITT-DUI.
 He and his associates might be able to get your charges dismissed based on this issue.Driving Under a DUI Suspension - Penalties

 Driving while suspended (DUI related) carries stiff penalties.